enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     This flag (1 - on, 0 - off) indicates if the baryons and particles undergo self-gravity.
 ``GravitationalConstant`` (external)
-    This is the gravitational constant to be used.
+    This is the gravitational constant to be used in code units.
 For cgs units it should be 4\*pi\*G. For cosmology, this value must be 1 for the standard units to hold.
+A more detailed decription can be found at :ref:`EnzoInternalUnits`.
 Default: 4\*pi.
 ``GreensFunctionMaxNumber`` (external)
     The Green's functions for the gravitational potential depend on the grid size, so they are calculated on a as-needed basis.
 Since they